vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 INDIAN-CALENDAR

-We need not go any further into the contents of this Siddhanta.
+We need not go any further into the contents of this Siddhānta.
 As the name indicates, the knowledge was borrowed from the West, which was vaguely known as 'Romaka' after the first century A.D.
 The yuga taken is quite un-Indian, but appears to be a blending of the nineteen-year cycle of Babylon, the five-yearly yuga of Vedānga Jyotisa, and the number 30 which is the number of tithes in a month.
 The length of the year is identical with Hipparchos's (365.2467), and this alone of the Siddhāntas gives a length of the year which is unmistakeably tropical. .

-• The Romaka Siddhanta appears to represent a distinct school who tried to propagate western astro nomical knowledge on the lines of Hipparchos.
+• The Romaka Siddhānta appears to represent a distinct school who tried to propagate western astro nomical knowledge on the lines of Hipparchos.
 One of the later propounders was śrisena, who flourished between Aryabhaça and Brahmagupta ; the latter ridicules him roundly for having made a "kānthā”, i.ex a wrapper made out of discarded rags of all types meaning probably Sriṣena's attempt to blend two incongruous systems of knowledge, western and eastern.

 in these works were naturally regarded as superbuman. and hence the available ancient works on astronomy are regarded as: 'apauruṣeya' i.e. not compiled by mortal men) and it is clear that the belief has been

 formed later".

-This statement, made by Dikṣit nearly sixty years ago, really singles out only one phase of the issue, viz., the wide gulf in the level of astronomical knowledge of the Siddhantas and that in the Vedānga Jyotiṣa ; but leaves the question of actual authorship open.
-In our opinion the Siddhantas were regarded as Apauruṣeya because they appear to have been com pilations by different schools of the knowledge of calendaric astronomy, as they diffused from the West during the period 100 B.C.-400 A.D.
+This statement, made by Dikṣit nearly sixty years ago, really singles out only one phase of the issue, viz., the wide gulf in the level of astronomical knowledge of the Siddhāntas and that in the Vedānga Jyotiṣa ; but leaves the question of actual authorship open.
+In our opinion the Siddhāntas were regarded as Apauruṣeya because they appear to have been com pilations by different schools of the knowledge of calendaric astronomy, as they diffused from the West during the period 100 B.C.-400 A.D.
 But let us look into them a little more closely.

-The Paitamaha Siddhanta : described in five stanzas in Chap.
+The Paitamaha Siddhānta : described in five stanzas in Chap.
 XII. of the Panca Siddhāntikā.

 As already discussed it is a revised edition of the Vedānga Jyotiṣa ,but later authors say that it contained rules for the calculation of motions of the sun, the. moon and also the planets which were not given by the Vedānga Jyotiṣa.
-As the full text of the original - Siddhanta has not been recovered, it is difficult to say
+As the full text of the original - Siddhānta has not been recovered, it is difficult to say

 how the borrowal took place.

-The Vasistha Siddhanta : as known to Varahamihira is described in 13 couplets in Chap.
+The Vasistha Siddhānta : as known to Varahamihira is described in 13 couplets in Chap.
 II of the Parica Siddhāntika.
 It describes methods of calculating tithi and nakṣatra, which are inaccurate.
 Besides it mentions Rāśi (zodiacal signs), angular measurements, discusses length of the day, and the lagna (ascendant part of the zodiac).
 Apparently this represents one attempt by a school to propagate western astronomical knowledge, The school persisted and we have.
-Vāsiṣtha Siddhantas later than Varāhamihira.
-One of the most famous was Viṣnucandra (who was somewhat later than Āryabhata) who was conscious of the phenomenon of precession of the equinoxes.
-No text of the Siddhanta is available, except some quotations.
+Vāsiṣtha Siddhāntas later than Varāhamihira.
+One of the most famous was Viṣnucandra (who was somewhat later than Āryabhaṭa) who was conscious of the phenomenon of precession of the equinoxes.
+No text of the Siddhānta is available, except some quotations.

 Varahamihira pays a formal courtesy to Paitāmaha and Vāśiṣtha; this does not prevent him from describing these two as 'dūravibhraṣtau', i.e., furthest from truth.

-The Paulisa Siddhanta : This Siddhānta 'was at one time regarded as the ival of the Sūrya Siddhānta, but no“ text is available now.
+The Paulisa Siddhānta : This Siddhānta 'was at one time regarded as the ival of the Sūrya Siddhānta, but no“ text is available now.
 But it continued to be current up to the time of Bhattotpala (966 A.D.), who quotes from it.

 Alberuni (1030-44 A.D.) who was acquainted with it, said that it was an adaptation from an astronomical treatise of Paulus of Saintbra, i.e., of Alexandria.
 But it.is not clear whether he had actually seen Paulus's treatise, and compared it with the Paulisa Siddhānta or simply made a guess on the analogy of names merely, The name of one Paulus is found in the Alexandrian list of savants (378 A.D.) but his only known work is one on astrology, and it has nothing in common with Paulisa Siddhāntā, which appears to have been purely añ astronomical treatise as we can reconstruct it from the Pañca Siddhāutikā (vide infra).
 The ascription to Paulus.of Alexandria is not therefore proved.
-There is, however, reference in the Paulisa Siddhanta to Alexandria, or Yavanapura, as it was known to Hindu savants.
+There is, however, reference in the Paulisa Siddhānta to Alexandria, or Yavanapura, as it was known to Hindu savants.
 The longitudes of Ujjain, and Banaras are given with reference to Alexandria (P.S., Chap.
 III).

 The Pañia Siddhantikā devotes à few stanzas of Chaps.
 I, III, VI, VII, and VIII to this exposition of the Paulisa Siddhānta.
 Nobody seems to have gone critically into the contents of these chapters after Dr. Thibaut who tried to explain these in his introduction to the Panica Siddhāntika, but left most of them unexplained owing to their obscurity.

 In Chap.
 I. (verses 24-25), 30 Lords of the days of the month are mentioned.
 This is quite un-Indian

-The Romaka Siddhanta : The Romaka Siddhanta as reviewed by Varahamihira
+The Romaka Siddhānta : The Romaka Siddhānta as reviewed by Varahamihira

 uses :